sdebacker/TypiCMS/readme.md

 ### Contacts

-Frontend contact form and admin side records management
+Frontend contact form and admin side records management.

+### Partners

+A partner has a logo, website url, title and body content.

 ### Files